-We love our dogs and we love to share our food with them as a special treat.
+We love our dogs, and we love to share our food with them as a special treat.
 Who can resist those big brown eyes!
 But not all of our foods are safe.
 Some human foods are dangerous to dogs and can result in stomach upsets, breathing problems, panic attacks, tremors, coma, and even death.

 Quick Links To The Foods Covered:

 Under no circumstances should you give your dog alcohol.
-Alcohol has the same effect on a dog as it does a human.
+Alcohol has the same effect on a dog as it does on a human.
 However, due to the size and weight difference, the result could be deadly.
-If a dog ingests even small amounts of alcohol it can cause; vomiting, diarrhea, decreased coordination, breathing problems, panic attacks, tremors, coma, and even death.
+If a dog ingests even small amounts of alcohol, it can cause; vomiting, diarrhea, decreased coordination, breathing problems, panic attacks, tremors, coma, and even death.

-Long term exposure will cause; liver failure, heart and blood pressure problems, abnormal blood acidity, central nervous system problems, coordination, and brain problems.
+Long-term exposure will cause; liver failure, heart and blood pressure problems, abnormal blood acidity, central nervous system problems, coordination, and brain problems.
 If you suspect that your pet has ingested alcohol, contact your veterinarian immediately.

-If your dog ingests a small amount of the flesh he should be ok.
+If your dog ingests a small amount of the flesh, he should be ok.
 However, it is still more than his digestive system may be able to handle.